check before: 2026-04-02

 " target="_blank" rel="nofollow noopener noreferrer">https://aka.ms/retirement/domainisolatedwebparts/support

-Organizations will need to quickly redeploy updated web parts, which may lead to rushed development cycles and potential quality issues.
+Organizations will need to invest time and resources to update and redeploy affected web parts, which may lead to project delays and resource allocation issues.

 - references: https://learn.microsoft.com/sharepoint/api-access